Harold Lehman

 In 1932, Lehman became an apprentice to David Alfaro Siqueiros, the Mexican muralist who was in Los Angeles working on a number of projects, including the first large-scale our door mural in the United States, Tropical America," ("La América Tropical".)
 Lehman joined his group, Block of Painters, working on fresco murals portraying the discrimination and mistreatment of African Americans.
 All of the mural panels were destroyed the night before the exhibition to the public by the Los Angeles Red Squad.

 In 1935, Lehman returned to New York.
 When Siqueiros came to New York to attend first American Artist's Congress he and Lehman got together and formed the Siqueiros Workshop.
 As Lehman said, "The basic thing about mural painting is that it’s a message that the artist is giving to the public and, in turn, the message must be received by the public.
 This kind of give-and-take is an extremely important and valuable one, to both the social and artistic life of this country."

 In 1937, Lehman began working for the Federal Art Project.
-He created the mural Our Daily Bread for the Riker's Island Prison.
+He created the mural Man's Daily Bread for the Riker's Island Prison.